 Women in Sport has been working to support girls in and through sport for a number of years.
 See some of our recent research and publications below and for a more in depth understanding of girls lives more broadly see our Reframing Sport toolkit.

 This campaign being run in Ireland is aiming to increase media coverage, participation and attendance figures for women’s sport by 20% by 2020.
-Their YouTube and Twitter accounts in particular are fantastic examples.
+Their YouTube account in particular is a fantastic example.